 - Orthodontic treatment - Tooth extraction is sometimes performed in preparation for orthodontic treatment.
 Braces and other orthodontic treatments require adequate space in the mouth to gradually shift the teeth into alignment.

-- Wisdom tooth removal - Wisdom teeth are the back molars that usually grow in around your late teens or early twenties.
-While some patients do not require wisdom tooth extraction, most people require extraction in order to avoid complications.
-Wisdom teeth can grow in at abnormal angles, impacting adjacent teeth and causing pain.
-In some cases, wisdom teeth do not fully erupt, which can also cause problems.
-Wisdom tooth extraction typically requires the care of a specialist.
+- Wisdom tooth removal - Wisdom teeth are the third and final set of molars that usually emerge around your late teens or early twenties.
+Most people do not have enough room for wisdom teeth, so they require extraction.
+If wisdom teeth are positioned improperly, they can damage adjacent teeth and cause severe discomfort.
+In some cases, wisdom teeth do not fully erupt, which can lead to infection.

 What to Expect During the Procedure